postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

   <li>Click the <b>Create</b> button. </li>
 </ol>

-1. Click "Collection".
-2. In the **CREATE A NEW COLLECTION** modal, enter a name and optional description.
-3. Click the **Create** button.

 After creating the collection, you can save requests to the collection and add folders for better organization.

 **Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** screen to display each time you open Postman.